jinglebiscuits/afterschool-cs-program/checklists-and-prep.md

 - Developing: Implement card draw and claim with conditions.
 - Proficient: Complete loop with scoring; clear UI; bug list addressed.
 - Advanced: Added destination tickets or save/load; accessibility polish.
+ - Advanced: Added destination tickets or save/load; accessibility polish.

+Weekly backup (end of class)
+- Teams click More (⋯) → Download (ZIP) on their sketch.
+- Save to a shared class folder using the naming convention.
+- If no shared drive, collect ZIPs to a teacher USB organized by section/week.